dragonflypl/web-wiki/flexbox&cssgrid.md

 ### Children props

 - `grid-area` - assigns a name to the element.
 Name that can be used in `grid-template-areas`
+- `order`: specifies and order, by default it is `0` , greater value puts towards the end.
+Affects both cols/rows.
+Similar to `grid-column/row`
 - `grid-column` / `grid-row` (shorthands for `grid-column-start` + `grid-column-end` / `grid-row-start` + `grid-row-end`) - enable rearranging grid items or make them span across many cells.
 E.g.

 ```css